Published in 2017

 ‘Landmine Free 2025’

 The event MAF attended earlier this year marked 20 years since Princess Diana walked the minefields of Huambo helping to raise awareness, which led to the signing of the Anti-Personnel Mine Ban Treaty later that year.

-At another event held this week at Kensington Palace hosted by the HALO Trust and Mines Advisory Group (MAG) the campaign for a ‘Landmine Free 2025’ was launched.
-Prince Harry pledged his support and UK Secretary of State for International Development, Priti Patel pledged £100 million in funding over next three years on behalf of the UK government tripling their support for landmine clearance.
+At another event held this year at Kensington Palace hosted by the HALO Trust and Mines Advisory Group (MAG), the campaign for a ‘Landmine Free 2025’ was launched.
+Prince Harry pledged his support and former Secretary of State for International Development, Priti Patel pledged £100 million in funding over the next three years, tripling support for landmine clearance.

 - Praise God for this renewed commitment from the UK government to support demining in Angola and around the world.
 Pray that this commitment would continue until every last landmine has been removed.

-- Pray for the nearly 60 million people in countries like Angola and South Sudan who still live with the daily fear of unexploded munitions.
-Lift up those whose lives have been changed through landmines who have lost limbs and loved ones.
+- Pray for the nearly 60 million people in countries like Angola and South Sudan who still live in fear of unexploded munitions.
+Lift up those who have lost limbs and loved ones.

-- Lift up the HALO Trust and MAG as they continue the dangerous job of clearing minefields and campaigning to end their use in conflict.
-Pray for safety for the people who risk their lives to clear the mines.
+- Lift up the HALO Trust and MAG as they continue to clear minefields and campaign to end their use in conflict.
+Pray for the people who risk their lives to clear mines.